czka/covid_toll_tool/README.md

 ## About the repository

-This repository contains a Python script along with PNG charts and CSV datasets it creates, showing all-cause mortality compared to COVID-19 mortality for a given country and year, in the context of lockdown stringency, vaccinations count, virus testing, and the country's all-cause mortality in preceding years.
+This repository contains a Python script along with PNG charts and CSV datasets it creates, showing all-cause mortality compared to COVID-19 mortality for a given country and year, in the context of restrictions stringency, vaccinations count, virus testing, and the country's all-cause mortality in preceding years.

 ## How to use this